 The everyday and the extraordinary in one

-The most important reason for this variety is that Quartz comes in 2 main forms.
-First, there is the macrocrystalline flavor and then the microcrystalline flavor.
+The most important reason for this variety is that quartz comes in 3 main forms: macrocrystalline, microcrystalline and cryptocrystalline.
 Within each of these broad categories, the different colors of the gemstone are given different names.
-Here’s a quick list to help you get a better handle on the vast diversity of quartz.
+Below is a quick list to help you get a better handle on the vast diversity of quartz.

 Crystal Name Color